CodeFab-io/ElmSharp/README.md

 ## 🧠 Some ground rules

-As with any architecture, we can only reap benefits if we follow the ground rules associated with tit.
+As with any architecture, we can only reap benefits if we follow the ground rules associated with it.
 For both Elm and ElmSharp's architecture there is one fundamental ground rule: **immutability**.
 In Elm this is trivial, because the language itself doesn't have any mutability "escape hatches".
 C# however, has plenty of those 😅.
 This means that just like TDD or SOLID enforce certain practices to reap any benefits, ElmSharp's architecture requires the `Model` to be fully immutable.
 Without this rule, there won't just be dragons, there will be d̵r̴a̵g̴o̸n̸s̶ ̷w̶h̸a̷t̴ ̶i̸s̴ ̴h̴a̵p̶p̶e̴n̷i̴n̴g̸,̴ ̷o̶h̴ ̷n̴o̴o̶o̴.
 You have been warned 🐲😁

 ## ❓ How does the code look like?